 Major Sandeep Unnikrishnan: The Story Behind the 26/11 Braveheart

 (This story was originally published on 18 November 2016.
-It is being reposted from The Quint's archives to mark Major Sandeep Unnikrishnan’s birth anniversary.)
+It is being reposted from The Quint's archives to mark Major Sandeep Unnikrishnan’s death anniversary.)

 Video Editor: Prashant Bharadwaj

 It has been ten years since the deadly Mumbai attacks of 26 November 2008 – a day India remembers our security forces displaying outstanding courage in overcoming the siege at the Taj Mahal Hotel in Mumbai.

 The elite National Security Guard (NSG) had to be called in to defeat the terrorists on 27 November.
 Major Sandeep Unnikrishnan lost his life during the attack.

 Unnikrishnan led his team of NSG commandos up to the sixth floor of the Taj Hotel and was able to rescue 14 hostages from the clutches of the terrorists.